MrGallo/classroom-examples/future/notes.md

 # Project Based
 Groups of 5
 - Set up GitHub
+    - Accept assignment on GitHub classroom.
+    - Team lead creates the group, the others join it.
-- Create a kanban board
+- Create a "project" in the repository
+    - Select "Automated Kanban" template
     - Create user stories
     - Create product backlog
     - Create sprint backlog